 • We consider international comparisons and lessons to be learned from other countries.

-The most recent meeting of the APPG was held on the 14 November 2018.
-The focus of the meeting was on Supporting young people managing long term conditions at university.
+The most recent meeting of the APPG was held on the 11 March 2019.
+The focus of the meeting was on Young People and the NHS Long Term Plan.

 Minutes from our meetings can be found below.